LiterallyUniqueLogin/ukbiobank_strs/finemapping/summary/red_blood_cell_count_table_README.txt

-subset_HWEP - the Hardy-Weinberg p-value in the association sample subset comparing hardcall genotypes and allele frequencies subset_allele_dosage_r2 - a metric of imputation accuracy, the per-allele R^2 between dosage-weighted allele length and allele hardcalls across samples association_p_value - linear regression of rank inverse normalized phenotype values vs repeat length on QC'ed sample subset, with covariates
+subset_HWEP - the Hardy-Weinberg p-value in the association sample subset comparing hardcall genotypes and allele frequencies subset_allele_dosage_r2 - a metric of imputation accuracy, the per-allele R^2 between dosage-weighted allele length and allele hardcalls across samples association_p_value - linear regression of rank inverse normalized phenotype values vs repeat length on QC'ed sample subset, with covariates direction_of_association - + if an increase in STR length causes an increase in phenotype, - if the reverse, NaN if p-value > 0.05
 Δphenotype_per_additional_repeat_unit - linear regression on raw phenotypes vs repeat length on QC'ed sample subset, no covariates included, phenotype measured in 10^12 cells/L
 Δphenotype_per_s.d._increase_in_repeat_size - linear regression on raw phenotypes vs repeat length on QC'ed sample subset, no covariates included, phenotype measured in 10^12 cells/L pcausal - FINEMAP posterior probability of causality